-General Advice to read in conjunction with the above Landmark transfer of equity Advice :
+Information to consider in in addition to the above Landmark transfer of equity Advice :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Landmark conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such restrictions are not strictly observed you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.